 If you are serving your cheese plate after dinner, do not add anything salty since your cheese plate is going to be followed by dessert.
 A few grapes, on the other hand, are perfect.

-If you are serving the cheese platter as an apéro, you can also serve it with a classic French aperitif such as Pineau de Charentes or a Dubonnet.
+If you are serving the cheese platter as an apéro, you can also serve it with a classic French aperitif such as Pineau de Charentes (from Cognac), or a Dubonnet.
+You can read more about wine and cheese pairings here.

 - 1 soft cheese (camembert, brie, reblochon, vieux boulogne, époisses de bourgogne)